BBlivia/Michigan-Credit-Union-Expense-Reporter/README.md

 The app is at a working build however in the future it would be nice to
 - allow users to add a reminder list, as it pertains to their budget,

--build out more features for time based tracking, possibly calander GUI
+- build out more features for time based tracking, possibly calander GUI

--Additionally it I would like to add some comparison tools such as a monthly or yearly spending history that made it easier for users to compare different periods of their spending.
+- Additionally it I would like to add some comparison tools such as a monthly or yearly spending history that made it easier for users to compare different periods of their spending.

 - add a saving and downloading feature, that made it possible for users to locally have text files or pdfs of their saved budgets.